wownero/meta/naming.md

 This is inspired by [Monero's Naming Convention](https://github.com/monero-project/meta/blob/master/NAMING.md).

 The name of new Wownero releases will follow an `adjective + meme` convention.
-Any one can edit this file and add new memes.
+Proposed names should be in alphabetical order and shorten to two or three words.
+For an example, `Carlos Matos`, can be either `Crusty Carlos` or  `Marvellous Matos`.
+Anyone can edit this file and add new memes.

 ## C
 - Carlos Matos